ichor-hash/movie-recommender-system/README.md

 # Movie Recommender System 🎬

-A sophisticated content-based movie recommendation system that leverages the TMDB dataset to provide personalized movie suggestions based on genres, cast, and plot analysis.
+A very simple content-based movie recommendation system that leverages the TMDB dataset to provide personalized movie suggestions based on genres, cast, and plot analysis.

 ## 📋 Table of Contents
 - [Features](#-features)